havebeenfitz/anchoredbottomsheet/README.md

 bottomSheetViewController.present(from: self)
 ```

-### This libraty uses a SnapKit as Subdependency, please be aware
+### This library uses a SnapKit as subdependency, please be aware

 ## Author